 “Here in Paris, luxury, enjoyment, and the arts are resuming their sway in surprising fashion. … Smart carriages and fashionably dressed people are seen about again: they have the air of waking up after a long dream, and forgetting that they ever ceased to display themselves.
 The books-shops are open again.
 There is a succession of lectures on history, chemistry, botany, astronomy, and so forth.
 The place is crammed with everything that can distract, and make life agreeable.
 No one is given time to think. … Women are everywhere – applauding the plays, reading the bookshops, walking in the Park.
 The lovely creatures even penetrate to the professor’s study.
 Paris is the only place in the world where they deserve to steer the ship of state: the men are mad about them, think of nothing else, only live by them and for them.
 Give a woman six months in Paris, and she knows where her empire is, and what is her due.

-With Désirée in Genoa and Napoleon having met Josephine, he soon decided to end the relationship.
+With Désirée in Genoa and Napoleon having met Josephine de Beauharnais, he soon decided to end the relationship.
 Désirée claimed she would always love him, but her claims of devotion didn’t last long because she soon had several new suitors.
-Of Napoleon’s and Désirée’s relationship, one newspaper wrote:
+Of Napoleon’s and Désirée’s relationship, the Bucks Herald wrote:

 “[He] pressed his suit with ardour, but without success.
 One of his vehement sayings to her remarkably foreshadowing his future career has been quoted: – ‘I will give you the most splendid existence; perhaps I may pass like a meteor, but I dare to assure you that the memory of my passage will remain behind.’”

 Napoleon later tried to arrange a marriage for her, but she rejected his choice, and then received a proposal from General Jean-Baptiste Bernadotte, of which she supposedly said: